Swedemon/MzFightReporter/README.md

 ***************************************************************************************
 **MzFightReporter**
 - **Description:** Monitor [ArcDps](https://www.deltaconnected.com/arcdps/) logs, parse data using [Elite Insights](https://github.com/baaron4/GW2-Elite-Insights-Parser), and send WvW fight reports to a Discord channel and optionally a Twitch channel.
 - **Credit:** This app was originally developed to mimic the "Indo-bot" (developed by Tiff).
 This is a completely separate implementation made for broader use.
+Also, a lot of credit goes to the Elite Insights and ArcDps devs.
 - **App Home:** https://github.com/Swedemon/MzFightReporter
 ***************************************************************************************
 **Setup Instructions:** (~10 minutes)
 1. Download and unzip the latest version of ```MzFightReporter_X.zip``` to any directory.
 	- Available under 'Assets' section at:  https://github.com/Swedemon/MzFightReporter/releases
 2. Install Java for Windows.
+(This ensures Java is in your system path)
 	- Available at:  https://www.java.com/en/download/
 3. Create a webhook in your Discord server:
 	1. In your Discord create a channel.
 Right click on it and choose 'Edit Channel'.